Skip to content

 Kouwenhoven said the organics collection program is a huge win.
 He said in 2021, the regional district conducted a waste audit and determined that more than 40 per cent of the waste stream is organic material.
 Under the new city program, the organics collected are shipped down to Sechelt rather than being barged to Washington State.

-“We are sending 40 per cent less material to landfill,” said Kouwenhoven.
+“We have the opportunity to send 40 per cent less material to landfill,” said Kouwenhoven.
 “The organics are being turned back into garden soil, and it’s keeping it local, because we have access to this usable product.
 It becomes very nutrient-rich garden soil and local gardeners can avail themselves of it.”

 Ultimately, transporting such a large amount of the waste stream at a much shorter distance also means less contribution to greenhouse gases.